Order Management: How to Set Your Fulfilment Process to Maximum Efficiency

 Without one, you may miss out on multiple sales.
-Or worse – fulfil an order without realising payment hasn’t yet gone through.
+Or worse - fulfill an order without realizing payment hasn’t yet gone through.

 For in-store orders, it's also a good idea to have a quality POS card reader in place too.

 Highlight special orders

 Some orders require more attention or are more timely than others.

 If a customer has paid for express delivery then there needs to be something to highlight this to the warehouse team that prioritizes it above others.

 This is also an opportunity to go above and beyond and create a “wow” experience for certain customers.